Privatized Banking – Life Insurance Loans and Why We Use Them

 Obtaining the Best Loan with the Best Interest Rate

-There are times you may want to get a bank loan with a better interest rate.
+There are times when you may want to get a bank loan with a better interest rate rather than borrowing against life insurance.
 In fact, banks will often collateralize a policy’s cash value (not the death benefit) and offer a loan at their going rate for secured loans.
+This gives you an opportunity to compare and weigh the cost of capital across all available options.

 Or, sometimes it makes sense to get a bank loan without collateralizing your policy.